Qluxzz/avanza/README.md

 1. Click "Aktivera" on the next screen.
 1. Select "Annan app för tvåfaktorsinloggning".
 1. Click "Kan du inte scanna QR-koden?" to reveal your TOTP Secret.
 1. Done!
-From now on all you have to do is supply your secret in the `authenticate()` function as in the example below.
+From now on all you have to do is supply your secret in the constructor as in the examples below.

 ## Example